MKand/cloud-hackathons-aiapp/hacks/genai-genkit/README.md

 ## Challenges

-- Challenge 1: Upload the data to the vector database
+- Challenge 1: Build a Smart Movie Search System
-  - Create an embedding for each entry in the dataset (discussed later), and upload the data to a vector database using the predefined schema.
-Do this using a Genkit flow.
 - Challenge 2: Your first flow that analyses the user's input
   - Create a flow that takes the user's latest input and make sure you extract *any* long term preference or dislike.
 - Challenge 3: Create vector searchable queries